kamilkhanlab/computational-graph-tools/README.md

 - `tape = record_tape(f::Function, domainDim::Int, rangeDim::Int)`:

   - returns an AD-amenable "tape" for the provided function `f`, which is secretly just a specialized `CompGraph`.
-The domain and range dimensions must be provided, and `f` must be of the format required by `CompGraphs::load_function!`.
+The domain and range dimensions must be provided, and `f` must be of the format required by `CompGraphs.load_function!`.

 - `(y, xBar) = reverse_AD!(tape::CompGraph, x::Vector{Float64}, yBar::Vector{Float64})`: